laravel/docs/queues.md

     }

 > {note} The `WithoutOverlapping` middleware requires a cache driver that supports [locks](/docs/{{version}}/cache#atomic-locks).
 Currently, the `memcached`, `redis`, `dynamodb`, `database`, `file`, and `array` cache drivers support atomic locks.

+<a name="throttling-exceptions"></a>
+### Throttling Exceptions

+Laravel includes a `Illuminate\Queue\Middleware\ThrottlesExceptions` middleware that allows you to throttle exceptions.
+This is particularly useful for jobs that interact with third party services that are unstable.

+Once the job exceptions reach a certain threshold, all further jobs with the same key are delayed until a certain time interval lapses.
+This is based off the circuit breaker design pattern.

+For example, let's imagine you have a queued job that interacts with an unstable third party API.
+To throttle exceptions, you can return the `ThrottlesExceptions` middleware from your job's `middleware` method:

+    use Illuminate\Queue\Middleware\ThrottlesExceptions;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
+    public function middleware()
+    {
+        return [new ThrottlesExceptions(10, 10)];
+    }

+The first argument of the middleware is the maximum number of consecutive attempts and the second argument is the time interval.
+For the job above, if there are 10 failed attempts (exceptions) in 10 minutes, we want to wait for another 10 minutes before retrying or attempting a new job with the same "key".

+By default, if the failure threshold is not met, the jobs are retried immediately.
+You may override this by using the third argument of the middleware constructor.
+For example, to retry the job after 1 minute:

+    use Illuminate\Queue\Middleware\ThrottlesExceptions;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
+    public function middleware()
+    {
+        return [new ThrottlesExceptions(10, 10, 1)];
+    }

+By default, the job class is used as the key.
+You may override this by providing the fourth argument of the middleware constructor:

+    use Illuminate\Queue\Middleware\ThrottlesExceptions;

+    /**
+     * Get the middleware the job should pass through.
+     *
+     * @return array
+     */
+    public function middleware()
+    {
+        return [new ThrottlesExceptions(10, 10, 1, 'custom-key')];
+    }

+This may be useful if you have multiple jobs interacting with the same third party service, and you wish to share a common throttling "bucket" for all such jobs.

+> {tip} If you are using Redis, you may use the `Illuminate\Queue\Middleware\ThrottlesExceptionsWithRedis` middleware, which is fine-tuned for Redis and more efficient than the basic exception throttling middleware.

 <a name="dispatching-jobs"></a>
 ## Dispatching Jobs